 Bethlehem has nothing like a shopping center in the usual sense of that phrase.
 It does have dozens of shops operating from ground-floor openings in buildings in the newer parts of the town.
-It also has a traditional market opened by the British about 1930 and recently rebuilt as part of the millennium makeover.
-Before 1930, the market was the open space of Manger Square.
+It also has a traditional market opened by the British about 1930 and recently rebuilt as part of a millennium makeover.
+(Before 1930, the market was the open space of Manger Square.)
 Here, next to the British-built market, a cobbler.

 The plaque unveiled in 1929 to mark the opening of the British-built public market.
 There aren't many such plaques to be found on the West Bank, but then the British weren't here very long.